586837r/node-red-contrib-alexa-remote2/nodes/markdown/account.md

 7. Deploy
 8. Follow the url you see in the node status
 9. Log in, wait until you see the node status **ready**
+10. Write "Hello World!" in the *Alexa Routine* node text field.
-10. Select a device in the *Alexa Routine* node.
+11. Select a device in the *Alexa Routine* node devices field.

 Now trigger the *Alexa Routine* Node with any message and your Alexa will say "Hello World!".
 (Hopefully!)